-In terms of the law, email communications are no different to any other form of written communication; they can be legally binding.
-Consequently they are, for instance, actionable within the laws of defamation and libel; they are recognised as being capable of contributing to harassment; and they can create or break contracts.

-Emails frequently carry information about individuals (personal data) in the form of facts, intentions or opinions about individuals.
+- 5.1 In terms of the law, email communications are no different to any other form of written communication; they can be legally binding.
+Consequently they are, for instance, actionable within the laws of defamation and libel; they are recognised as being capable of contributing to harassment; and they can create or break contracts. - 5.2 Emails frequently carry information about individuals (personal data) in the form of facts, intentions or opinions about individuals.
 Any emails produced in the course of school business that contain personal data must be managed in compliance with data protection legislation.
-This includes the right of individuals to request a copy of the data held about themselves on request.

-The email system is the property of the school but this does not alter the intellectual property rights in the work.
-Staff should note that personal use is a privilege and must not be excessive or interfere with the proper performance of an employee's duties.

-The email system must not be used inappropriately.
+This includes the right of individuals, including parents and carers, to request a copy of the data held about themselves on request. - 5.3 With regards to internal emails to all staff and all teaching staff there is an email protocol; the aim of this protocol is to reduce the number of internal emails as part of the school's workload reforms. - 5.4 The email system is the property of the school but this does not alter the intellectual property rights in the work.
+Staff should note that personal use is a privilege and must not be excessive or interfere with the proper performance of an employee's duties. - 5.5 The email system must not be used inappropriately.
 The following is an illustrative list of inappropriate use, but it is not intended to be exhaustive.
-Email must not be used for:

-- Sending messages that are offensive, obscene, defamatory, abusive or otherwise unlawful.
-Emails, like any other form of written communication, can be used as evidence in a court of law. - Sending material that brings the school's reputation into disrepute - Sending links to web pages or bulletin boards that are offensive, obscene, defamatory, abusive or otherwise unlawful (for instance, those that facilitate hacking or contain pornographic material) - Sending unsolicited commercial or advertising material.

-Unfortunately the largely uncontrolled nature of the internet means that email users can be identified remotely and streams of offensive advertising and other material directed to them, although they themselves may have taken no action to solicit this.

-All email users are, therefore, asked to contribute to the monitoring and control of this nuisance by reporting the receipt of offensive email as promptly and fully as is reasonably practical, via the relevant management chain (or as may from time to time be advised) in order to assist the school in taking steps to block the offending material.
+Email must not be used for: - Sending messages that are offensive, obscene, defamatory, abusive or otherwise unlawful.
+Emails, like any other form of written communication, can be used as evidence in a court of law - Sending material that brings the school's reputation into disrepute - Sending links to web pages or bulletin boards that are offensive, obscene, defamatory, abusive or otherwise unlawful (for instance, those that facilitate hacking or contain pornographic material) - Sending unsolicited commercial or advertising material. - 5.6 Unfortunately the largely uncontrolled nature of the internet means that email users can be identified remotely and streams of offensive advertising and other material directed to them, although they themselves may have taken no action to solicit this. - 5.7 All email users are, therefore, asked to contribute to the monitoring and control of this nuisance by reporting the receipt of offensive email as promptly and fully as is reasonably practical, via the relevant management chain (or as may from time to time be advised) in order to assist the school in taking steps to block the offending material.

-All should be aware that deleting an email may not remove all instances of that message.
-There may be copies of the message elsewhere, for instance, the recipients system or back up files held on central servers.

-Entitlement to access an individual's email account will normally automatically cease on the date on which an individual's relationship with the school has terminated.
+- 5.8 All should be aware that deleting an email may not remove all instances of that message.
+There may be copies of the message elsewhere, for instance, the recipient's system or backup files held on central servers. - 5.9 Entitlement to access an individual's email account will normally automatically cease on the date on which an individual's relationship with the school has terminated.
 If additional access is required to an email account then this must be authorised by the Principal or his/her nominee in order to take place.

-Social Networking Sites
+6. Social Networking Sites